 What are AI Tools?

-Most recently, higher education has grappled with the seemingly-overnight introduction of ChatGPT, which first became available in November 2022 and has since captivated the discourse in higher education as the Fall semester came to a close, and instructors began preparing their courses for the Spring 2023 semester.
+Most recently, higher education has grappled with the seemingly-overnight introduction of ChatGPT, which first became available in November 2022 and has since captivated the discourse in higher education with its ongoing evolution and iterations.
 The following section offers an overview of ChatGPT, what it does, and its current limitations.
 It’s important to recognize, however, that because the technology is self-learning, it can improve and evolve quickly; thus, what is a limitation today could be addressed in future iterations or versions.
-Similarly, while ChatGPT is the tool of the moment and remains the focus of this resource, the field of AI tools will continue to grow, develop, and evolve.
-For example, other tools such as OpenAI’s Dall-E 2 application can uniquely generate images based on prompts that are given.
-The use cases for AI will continue to expand moving forward.
+This was perhaps made most evident with the release of GPT-4 during the Spring 2023 semester, which introduced a series of new capabilities for the generative AI tool.
+Furthermore, since the release of ChatGPT hundreds of AI apps have exploded into the scene, some of which assist in research (e.g. consensus.app and scite.ai), brainstorming (e.g. mymap.ai), and student presentations (e.g. lenovo.ai, twelvelabs.io, and invideo.io).

 ChatGPT

-Despite ChatGPT’s capabilities, like many AI tools, it does have a variety of limitations.
-Some of these current limitations include:
+Despite these expanded capabilities, like many AI tools, ChatGPT does have a variety of limitations.
+Some of its current limitations include:

 - Generating personal reflections: ChatGPT can generate responses to questions and prompts, but it is still an AI bot; thus, it is unable to respond to a prompt that requires a student’s personal experience or reflections.

-- Producing non-text based responses: Despite the availability of other image-based AI generators, ChatGPT responses are strictly text-based.
+- Producing non-text based responses: Despite the availability of other image-based AI generators such as Dall-E 2 and MidJourney, ChatGPT responses are strictly text-based.
 Therefore, any response produced can only offer text.
+With its most recent updates, ChatGPT can, however, accept image input prompts to generate captions and produce image analyses.

-Being aware of ChatGPT’s capabilities and limitations can help to ease some instructors’ curiosity or concerns.
-At the same time, it can help instructors talk openly with their students about the potential role of the tool in the course and what is expected.
+An awareness of ChatGPT’s capabilities and limitations can help instructors talk openly with their students about the potential role of the tool in the course and what is expected in terms of student engagement with AI tools.
 Additionally, knowing what ChatGPT can and cannot do can also help instructors make decisions around course and assignment design.
 The following section offers several approaches for instructors to consider when developing their own approaches to ChatGPT in their own courses.
+Instructors can explore OpenAI’s documentation Educator considerations for ChatGPT as they consider their own approach to teaching and learning with ChatGPT.

 There is no one correct way to navigate the use of ChatGPT in the classroom.
 The role it plays (or doesn’t) in a course will depend on several factors including course objectives and goals, disciplinary skills that students need to practice, and instructors’ own comfort level with engaging with the tool.
 No matter how instructors respond to the evolution of AI tools, it’s important to have explicit expectations, and provide opportunities for clear conversations with students about those expectations.
 Read on to learn more about several possible approaches and considerations to help instructors start navigating, leveraging, and possibly even engaging ChatGPT (and future AI tools) in their course.